chaeyeunpark/UnionFind/README.md

 C++ implementation of the Union-Find decoder [arXiv:1709:06218](https://arxiv.org/abs/1709.06218).
 Python interface is also implemented using [pybind11](https://github.com/pybind/pybind11).

-Based on Python implementation by Kai Meinerz.
+Based on a Python implementation by Kai Meinerz.

 Under the LGPL lisence.